pettermahlen/covenant/README.md

 - Seems like it will be datastore-dependent
 - Plug into Z?!
-- Overview of all producers, for each
+- Overview of all providers, for each
     - List all consumers, for each
         - List all recordings, for each
             - List all invocations